 - Academic achievement

-- Quality of your response to the motivation questions for taking part in the programme
+- Quality of your motivations for taking part in the programme

 - Previous Outward Mobility experience with the University